Portmarnock

-Portmarnock is also a civil parish in the ancient barony of Coolock in the historic County Dublin.
+Portmarnock is also a civil parish in the ancient barony of Coolock.
+It is in the local government area of Fingal.

 Location

 Portmarnock lies on the coast between Malahide and Baldoyle.
 Portmarnock could also be said to border, at sea, Sutton and perhaps Howth in the form of Ireland's Eye.
 Its major beach, the Velvet Strand, is monitored by a lifeguard during the summer season from early April to the start of October.

 Velvet Strand, Portmarnock beach

 Adjacent to Portmarnock is a narrow beach which extends onto a sandy peninsula with beaches on all sides.
 Portmarnock's beach is nicknamed the Velvet Strand due to the smooth sand along the beach, and is popular with wind- and kite-surfers.

 The beach was the starting point for two important pioneering flights.
-On 23 June 1930 Australian aviator Charles Kingsford Smith and his crew took off in the Southern Cross on the second westbound transatlantic flight (to Newfoundland), after which they continued on to Oakland, California, completing a circumnavigation of the world.
+On 23 June 1930, Australian aviator Charles Kingsford Smith and his crew took off in the Southern Cross on the second westbound transatlantic flight (to Newfoundland), after which they continued on to Oakland, California, completing a circumnavigation of the world.
 The first solo westbound transatlantic flight began from Portmarnock beach when Jim Mollison, a British pilot, took off in a de Havilland Puss Moth on 18 August 1932 bound for Pennfield Ridge, New Brunswick, Canada.

 The sculpture Eccentric Orbit (by Rachel Joynt and Remco de Fouw, erected 2002) on the seafront is of limestone, bronze and stainless steel.
 The needle points to the North Star, an age-old navigation point.
 The sculpture commemorates the epic flights of the Southern Cross (the second non-stop east–west North Atlantic flight, in 1930), the Heart's Content (the first east–west non-stop solo North Atlantic flight, 1932) and the abandoned solo North-Atlantic flight of Faith in Australia (1933).

 Portmarnock is home to one of the 29 Napoleonic Martello Towers in the Greater Dublin Area.